andrewsunglaekim/git_workshop/readme.md

 > Commit commands must always be accompanied by a commit message.
 Generally try to write commit messages in the imperative.
 As when you check out to a commit, you are "executing" that commit message

-## Branching
+## Branching (5/30)

-Well this is amazing, we're successfully tracking our extremely complicated project in git.
+We're successfully tracking our extremely complicated project in git.
 As developers, we like to keep places in our projects that are "pristine" and protect it through code reviews.
 Every team probably practices these workflows a bit differently, but everyone uses branches in order to solve this problem.

 Branches quite literally point to a commit.
+They will be a place we can track the history of our `feature` branch separate from `master`.

 Turns out we can branch locally as well.

-Creating a git branch
+Creating a git branch using `git checkout -b branch-name`:

 ```bash
 $ git checkout -b feature-update-hello